luizgmgomes/Docker/Learning.md

 Swarm:
       - Stacks: Group of interrelated services and dependencies.
 Orchestrated as a unit.
 Production applications are one stack, and sometime more.
       - Tasks: Atomic unit of a service and scheduling Docker.
 One container instance per task.
-      - A stack component, including a container image, number of replicas (tasks), ports and update policy.
+      - Service: A stack component, including a container image, number of replicas (tasks), ports and update policy.